 Find equivalents of each code in "from" classification in "to" classification.

-Perform the automated checks on the draft of the correspondenc table.
+Perform the automated checks on the draft of the correspondence table.

 Semantic review by another data preparation specialist

-Perform the second set automated checks on the final draft of the correspondence table.
+Perform the second set of automated checks on the final draft of the correspondence table.

 Create the final output files

-The last step is a final touchup - we use our in-house tools to create the final versions of .csv & .json files for the client.
+The last step is a final touchup - we use our in-house tools to create the final versions of .csv, .json & .xlsx files for the client.

 Get your correspondence tables now